NuGrid/NuDocker/README.md

 # NuDocker
 ## A virtual research environment for computational nuclear and stellar astrophysics

-Run older and newer versions of [MESA](http://mesa.sourceforge.net) in Ubuntu-based Docker containers.
+This repository hosts a suite for containerizing and running older or newer versions of [MESA](http://mesa.sourceforge.net) in Ubuntu-based Docker containers.
+The Dockerfile also allows for running and testing of other NuGrid applications, such as NuPPN, in the same docker container.

 See also Evan Bauer's [MESA-Docker repository](https://github.com/evbauer/MESA-Docker) and the [MESA marketplace](http://www.mesastars.org).